amzn/app-platform/docs/setup.md

 ## Gradle

 App Platform, its various features and dependencies are all configured through a Gradle plugin.
-All settings are opt-in
+The various options are explained in more detail in many of the following sections.

 ```groovy
 plugins {
   id 'software.amazon.app.platform' version 'x.y.z'